kmjayadeep/nanodateformat.js/README.md

-Simple Date Format
+Nano Date Format
 =========

-A simple date & time format for javascript
+A simple and lightweight date & time format for javascript

 ## But..
 Why?